ianfisk/teaching/_pages/teacher-quality-standards-1.md

 	<figcaption>Accounting spreadsheet students used to track lemonade stand earnings.</figcaption>
 </figure>

-TODO: Talk about Intro to Business class talking about economics, reading inflation charts, earnings reports, and calculating gains when investing in funds for 10 year periods.

 <br>

 ### Element C – _Teachers demonstrate knowledge of the content, central concepts, inquiry, appropriate evidence-based instructional practices, and specialized characteristics of the disciplines being taught._